 How are back and neck pain diagnosed?

-If you experience neck or back pain, you should see your health care provider for a medical and physical exam.
+If you have neck or back pain, see your healthcare provider for a medical and physical exam.
 He or she may also do X-rays of the affected areas, as well as magnetic resonance imaging (MRI).
 This allows a more complete view.
 The MRI produces pictures of soft tissues as well, such as ligaments, tendons, and blood vessels.
-The MRI could lead to a diagnosis of infection, tumor, inflammation, or pressure on your nerve.
+The MRI could help spot infection, tumor, inflammation, or pressure on your nerve.
 Sometimes a blood test may help diagnose arthritis, a condition that can cause back and neck pain.

 How are back and neck pain treated?

-If you experience acute back or neck pain, it may simply improve with some rest.
+In many cases, acute back or neck pain may simply improve with some rest.
 Over-the-counter medicines, such as acetaminophen or ibuprofen, may also help with the discomfort.
-You should try to move gently during this period, so that you will not become stiff and lose mobility.
+Try to move gently during this period, so that you will not become stiff and lose mobility.

-If you have chronic pain of your back and neck, you should try several remedies that may be helpful, before seeking surgical options.
+If you have chronic pain of your back and neck, try several remedies that may be helpful, before seeking surgical options.
 These include:

 - Aerobic exercise may be permitted and can help with your overall fitness and strength

-- Certain anti-inflammatory medications or muscle relaxants may be used, with your health care provider’s supervision
+- Certain anti-inflammatory medicines or muscle relaxants may be used, with your healthcare provider’s supervision

 - Braces or corsets for extra support